 Where can I apply for a 10-day Vipassana meditation retreat?

-Dhamma is a global non-profit organisation that organizes different meditation courses around the world.
+Dhamma is a global non-profit organization that organizes different meditation courses around the world.
 They are all donation-based.

 RELATED: 10-Day Silent Vipassana Meditation Retreat Near Barcelona